aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 ## Introduction

 This implementation guide describes architectural considerations and configuration steps for deploying a federated Kubernetes environment in Amazon Web Services (AWS) Cloud using [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) and the open source [Kubernetes Armada (Karmada)](https://karmada.io/) project.
-Karmada is a Kubernetes management system, with advanced scheduling capabilities, that enables you to run your cloud-native applications across multiple Kubernetes clusters and clouds, with no changes to your applications.
+Karmada is a Kubernetes management system with advanced scheduling capabilities, that enables you to run your cloud-native applications across multiple Kubernetes clusters and clouds, with no changes to your applications.
 This guide focuses on deploying Karmada on top of a highly available Amazon EKS cluster.

 The intended audience of this guide is infrastructure engineers, architects, system administrators, devops professionals and platform engineers who have practical experience architecting in the AWS Cloud and are familiar with Kubernetes technology.

 The purpose of this guide is to provide detailed instructions to deploy an independent Amazon EKS control cluster with Karmada.
-There are several pre-requisites and for demo purposes we assume the existence of two indepedent, kubernetes clusters to join as member to the federation.
+There are several pre-requisites and for demo purposes we assume the existence of two indepedent, kubernetes clusters to join as members in Karmada.
+In this guide we assume you have created two [Amazon EKS clusters](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html)

 By implementing this guidance, you will be able to manage your kubernetes cluster workloads from a unified management point for all cluster, in other words, a single pane of glass.